Alexandra Milton: Published works

-Call Me Gorgeous

-Call Me Gorgeous was Alexandra Milton's debut children's title.
-The book's artwork received widespread critical acclaimand was nominated for the 2010 Kate Greenaway Medal.
+Call Me Gorgeous was Milton's debut children's title.
+The book's artwork was nominated for the 2010 Kate Greenaway Medal.
 The book was selected for the 2009 Book Start programme.

 The story of Call Me Gorgeous draws its inspiration from the culinary texts of the court of King Henry VIII; these record that chimerical monsters were stitched together from various animal parts and served to the king and his courtiers on feast days.